iamfranco/MarsRoverChallenge/README.md

 string radius = InputReaderContainer.GetUserInput("Enter Radius: ");
 ```

-With the benefit that `InputReader` is substitutable in the unit test.
+with the benefit that `InputReader` is substitutable in the unit test.

 So in the unit testing **MarsRover.Tests** project, I can simulate the user inputting `10` for the radius by doing: